-A staple of Asian mythology and culture, the subject and inspiration of numerous movies both good and bad, and the villians of horrible pulp novels from my childhood.
-Dragons are a deeply embedded in both western and eastern culture and are to this day a popular subject for fiction works of all types.
-So this begs the question, popular as dragons seem to be, do they really exist?
+A staple of Asian mythology and culture, the subject and inspiration of numerous movies both good and bad, and the villians of horrible pulp novels from yesteryear.

 So where did the idea of dragons come from?

-It’s entirely possible that aboriginal Australians encountered the Megalania, an extinct giant monitor lizard.
-It only disappeared about 40,000 years ago, around the time man first began settling in Australia.
+It’s entirely possible that aboriginal Australians encountered the Megalania, a giant monitor lizard thought to have disappeared about 40,000 years ago, around the time man first began settling in Australia.